jack93g/fake-news-detection/README.md

 ## **Project Files**

-`Images`: contains all the images used in the project.
+`images`: contains all the images used in the project.
-`Files`: contains all CSV data files.
+`files`: contains all CSV data files.
-`news_scraping.ipynb`: web scraping news websites `data_cleaning.ipynb`: cleaning data with regex
+`news_scraping.ipynb`: web scraping news sites with beautiful soup and selenium `data_cleaning.ipynb`: carrying out data cleaning with regex etc
-`EDA.ipynb`: exporatory data analysis of texts
-`sentiment_analysis.ipynb`: NLP with textblob and vader
+`EDA.ipynb`: exploratory data analysis and visualisations of data `sentiment_analysis.ipynb`: NLP with textblob and vader
 `fake_news_prediction.ipynb`: using different ML algorithms to predict if text is fake or real